ScratchAddons/website-v2/content/blog/v1-30-is-here.md

 author: lisa-wolfgang
 ---

 Happy New Year!
-It’s 2023, so what better time for the 30th release of Scratch Addons?
+It’s 2023, so what better time for the 30th update to Scratch Addons?
 It’s been over two months since the last version, but we’ve been working hard on several exciting new features.

 ## Costume editor snapping